EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.patternMatch.md

 ### imUtil.patternMatch.find_shift_pairs

 find best X/Y shift between two catalogs from all pairs differences Package: imUtil.patternMatch Description: Find best X/Y shift between two catalogs that contains [X,Y] positions.
-The shifts are identified by calculating the
+The shifts are identified by calculating the histogram of all the X differences between the two catalogs